HGlass07/Mildew-Detection/README.md

 ## ML Business Case

 - We are seeking to create a supervised, 2-class image classification model in order to achieve the above tasks.
-- The goal of this will be to allow the client to quickly and accurtely differentiate healthy and non-healthy cherry leaves.
+- The goal of this will be to allow the client to quickly and accurately differentiate healthy and non-healthy cherry leaves.
 It has been agreed with the client that the model must have an accuracy rating of at least 97%.
 - An API dashboard will be needed to display the results and outputs of the model.
-- The benefits of a successfull prediction model will be that the client is able to more reliably supply a quality product.
+- The benefits of a successful prediction model will be that the client is able to more reliably supply a quality product.
 The client will also be able to use the model as a basis for potentially carrying out similar classification tasks with other crops.
 - The data was provided by the client under an NDA (non-disclosure agreement), therefore the data should not be share with those not officially involved in the project.
 There are no additional ethical concerns surrounding the data used.

 ## Dashboard Design